shalatan/shalatan.github.io/android.md

 ### Guide
 - Click 🔝 Icons To Jump To Table of Contents
 - Topic With ⭐ Icons are questions asked from me in Interviews, Click on it to jump to ***Interview Questions Section***
+- Click 💉 before topics for detailed section of it.

 ## Table of Contents
 - [Language](#language)